 The Exception: Medellin Guru Does Things Differently

 The only exception is the Medellin Guru blog.
 All the content on the Medellin Guru website is being kept up-to-date.
-Already, over 37 percent of the 391 articles published on the site have been updated since originally published due to things that have changed or to address reader comments.
+Already, 184 of the 471 articles (39 percent) published on the site have been updated at least once since originally published due to things that have changed or to address reader comments.

 Many things in Medellín and Colombia change rapidly.
 Visa processes change fairly frequently in Colombia.
 And the minimum wage changes annually, which impacts many things in Colombia.
 Also, prices change at restaurants, hotels, museums and many other places.
 In addition, restaurants open and close and menus change.